 All arrangements need to respect data protection obligations.

-Please note that each member of a group should bring an identity document to access our building.
+Each member of a group will be required to bring an identity document to access our building.

 By public transport: